matejMartinc/analysis_of_child_labor_in_historical_press/README.md

 # Analysis of Child Labor in the Historical Press (Pilot Study)

 This repository contains the data, code, and experimental results for the **"Child Labor in the Press"** pilot study.
-This project demonstrates the **DiCHAi historian-in-the-loop approach**, combining expert historical annotation with Large Language Models (LLMs) to analyze child labor discourse across French, German, Chinese, and English-language newspapers (1890–1950).
+This project demonstrates the approach of the project **aIMPACT: Artificial Intelligence in the Loop of History: Mass Politics and Press Conceptions in Europe and China (1890s–1950s)**, combining expert historical annotation with Large Language Models (LLMs) to analyze child labor discourse across French, German, Chinese, and English-language newspapers (1890–1950).

 ## 📖 Project Overview